cd1zz/securitycopilot/LogicApps/PhishingLogicApp/Latest_SecurityCopilot_Prompt.md

 - Structural features (URLs, vague requests, cloud links, new threads)
 - Impersonation signs (executive names, title claims)
 - Contextual misalignment (irrelevant attachments, out-of-band reply-to)
+- Calls to action referencing phone numbers or URLs that are out of context or do not make sense

 ### Risk Scoring Heuristics
 - High (+3), Medium (+2), Low (+1)